 Professor Robert Mayhew, (Professor), Historical geography and intellectual history; history of geographical thought.

-Dr Merle Patchett, (Lecturer), ' More-than-human' geographies: museum geographies or the geographies of collections; Architectural practices and aesthetics, built space, design and lived experience; Art-geography collaborations.
+Dr Merle Pratchett, (Senior Lecturer), ' More-than-human' geographies: museum geographies or the geographies of collections; Architectural practices and aesthetics, built space, design and lived experience; Art-geography collaborations.

-Dr Yvonne Sherratt, (Senior Lecturer), Continental philosophy and intellectual history and in geographies of knowledge.
+Dr Yvonne Sheratt, (Senior Lecturer), Continental philosophy, intellectual history, geographies of knowledge.

 We welcome applications at any time of year; early application is advised.